 Apprentices can earn while they learn and do not need to worry about paying back student loans.

-The National Minimum Wage for apprentices between 16-18 (or anyone in their first year of an apprenticeship) is £4.15 per hour.
+The National Minimum Wage for apprentices between 16-18 (or anyone in their first year of an apprenticeship) is £4.15 per hour (will be £4.81 per hour from 1st April 2022).
 All other apprentices are entitled to the standard National Minimum Wage for their age, however many employers pay over this.

 Gaining relevant skills, experience, qualifications and business etiquette in an industry setting is a great way to impress future employers.
 While there is no complete guarantee of a job after an apprenticeship, the figures are extremely encouraging.
 Higher apprentices could earn £150,000 more on average over their lifetime compared to those with Level 3 vocational qualifications.